With more churches adopting virtual services, the need for digital church bulletins is apparent. But how do you create the perfect church bulletin?

 Proverbs 27:17 says, "As iron sharpens iron, so one man helps another."
 If you feel overwhelmed, involve a few people in this design process.
 It will help to have many eyes giving feedback, encouragement and constructive criticism.
 You don’t need a team to edit your bulletin every week, but it may help to have input on the initial bulletin design.

-Last of all, you can hire a graphic designer or find a volunteer within your church to put together a sample digital church bulletin for you to adjust the text and images each week.
+Last of all, you can hire a graphic designer or find a church volunteer within your congregation to put together a sample digital church bulletin for you to adjust the text and images each week.

 The Goal of Your Digital Church Bulletin